RuipengHan/RuipengHan/README.md

 <hr>

 <pre>
+📚 Currently a Master of Computer Science student at UIUC.
+Expect to graduate in May 2024.
-📚 I am a senior majoring Math & Computer Science & Statistics at UIUC.
+🎓 Obtained B.S. in Math & Computer Science & Statistics at UIUC in May 2023.
-💻 I had four internships experiences as a full-time software engineer.
+💻 Past four internship experiences as a full-time software engineer.
-🔭 I am currently working on a project 'Classpedia,' a public platform for University course reviews.
+🔭 Currently working on a project 'Classpedia,' a public platform for University course reviews, and lc-gg.com, an online group-study leetcoder contest platform.
-🌱 I am very passionate to learn about software engineering and machine Learning stuff 🌟 Main languages: Python, C++, HTML/CSS/JavaScript
+🌱 I am very passionate about learning about software engineering and machine Learning 🌟 Main languages: Python, C++, HTML/CSS/JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>.
+🛠️ Frameworks: Next.js, Django, Flask, Java Spring Boot 🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>full-time</b> job opportunity.
-🌐 In case you are interested in knowing more about me, visit my website at <a href="https://www.ruipenghan.com" target="_blank">https://www.ruipenghan.com</a>, or find my online CV here at <a href="https://www.ruipenghan.com/cv" target="_blank">https://www.ruipenghan.com/cv</a> .
+🌐 In case you are interested in learning more about me, visit my website at <a href="https://www.ruipenghan.com" target="_blank">https://www.ruipenghan.com</a>, or find my CV here at <a href="https://www.ruipenghan.com/static/files/CV.pdf" target="_blank">https://www.ruipenghan.com/cv</a> .
 </pre>
 <hr>